intropercib/8085-mP/README.md

 - macOS: Similar to Linux, ensure the required dependencies are installed.

 ## Currently Working On:
-1. Logical Group `main`
+1. Branching Group `main`
+2. AI integration
-2. Branching Group
+2. Stack Group

 ## Contributing
 Feel free to contribute to the project by opening issues or submitting pull requests.
 Your feedback and contributions are highly appreciated.
 Happy coding!